-- Interferes with children's learning, development, and success at play - Is harmful to the child, other children or adults - Puts a child at high risk for later social problems or school failure - It can be direct (e.g., hitting, pushing, biting, kicking) or indirect (e.g., teasing, ignoring rules or instructions, excluding others, name calling, destroying objects, having big temper tantrums).
+- Interferes with children's learning, development and success at play - Is harmful to the child, other children or adults - Puts a child at high risk for later social problems or school failure

+This behavior can be direct (e.g., hitting, pushing, biting, kicking) or indirect (e.g., teasing, ignoring rules or instructions, excluding others, name calling, destroying objects, having big temper tantrums).

-Our staff sees working with children's challenging behavior as an integral aspect of their job.
+Our educators see working with all children's behavior as an integral aspect of their job.
 We accept that young children will sometimes display their emotions or try to achieve their goals in unproductive ways.
-That is simply part of being very young.
+That is simply part of being young.
 Much of children's most valuable learning, especially in a group setting, occurs during behavioral problem-solving.
 The approaches we use vary by age group, but have the following elements in common: